toehead2001/codelab-docs/docs/builder.md

 - Rich Formatted Text.
 This will be displayed in a modal pop up form with a rich text format control.
 All RTF features are supported including pictures.
 All URLs included are automatically clickable and open in a new browser window.

+## View Source

+TODO

+## Generate VS Solution

+TODO

+## Build

+TODO

+## Cancel

+TODO

 ## Supplemental Files

 TODO

-- EffectNames.png --- `16x16` Effect Icon
+- EffectName.png --- `16x16` Effect Icon
-- EffectNames.example.png --- `200x150` image to display in the Plugin Browser
+- EffectName.example.png --- `200x150` image to display in the Plugin Browser
-- EffectNames.rtf --- Help content in the Rich Text File format
+- EffectName.rtf --- Help content in the Rich Text File format